jayarajganesh/MicroserviceApp/README.md

 ## Project title
-The overall goal of this project is to create a eCommerce website using micro service architecture.
-As a first step I created catalog API which displays products in the website.
-I have also performed a simple CRUD operations on Catalog API.
+The overall goal of this project is to create an eCommerce website using microservice architecture.
+As a first step, I created a catalog API that displays products on the website.
+I have also performed simple CRUD operations on Catalog API.

 ## Technology used
 - C#